JOJ0/discodos/sphinx/source/CONTRIBUTION.md

 If `which` didn't find those commands, make sure your $PATH environment variable contains the path the wrappers where installed to.
 Usually this is `~/.local/bin/`

 _Note: On Debian-based systems there might be a file `/usr/bin/disco` on your system already provided by package mono-devel, thus depending on the order of paths in `$PATH`, `/usr/bin/disco` might be found before the DiscoDOS wrapper.
-Change `$PATH` to first search in `~/.local/bin` (export it in `.zshrc`, or `.bashrc` or whatever shell you are using)_
+Change `$PATH` to first search in `~/.local/bin` (export it in `.zshrc`, `.bashrc` or whatever shell you are using)_

 Launch DiscoDOS' main command: